burlachenkok/exploring-python3/python3-note.md

 5. The CPython interpreter website contains a full-text search over Python documentation.
 You can use this utility both in terms of learning and in terms of finding details if you already know this scripting language: https://docs.python.org/3/search.html

 6. The syntax of most Programming Languages is typically described with Backus Naur forms for Context-Free-Grammars (CFG).
-These grammar rules (which describes syntax rules) can be found here (in case you need to go into the level of specific construction rules): https://docs.python.org/3/reference/grammar.html
+These grammar rules (which describe syntax rules) can be found here (in case you need to go into the level of specific construction rules): https://docs.python.org/3/reference/grammar.html

 7. The Python scripting language (and another scripting language as [Bash](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html))  contains plenty of jargon and specific terminology.
 The Python glossary can be found here: https://docs.python.org/3/glossary.html

 8. If you need to understand how some built-in type is implemented you more likely need to go to the level of a source code of Python interpreter: https://github.com/python/cpython

-Finally, some extra materials can be found from the [references](#references) section of this document.
+Finally, some extra materials can be found in the [references](#references) section of this document.

 # Backgrounds